-Having no hot water at home can be a big problem.
 We need hot water for daily needs such as taking a shower, washing dishes, and more.
-It is one of the basic needs of every household as well as commercial property.
-No hot water is one of the worst things a homeowner can face.
+It is one of the basic needs of every household as well as commercial properties which need hot water for industrial or commercial purposes such as food utensil cleaning.

-The basic reason for no hot water can be the fuse switched off.
 You should check the fuse and switch it back on if it is off.
-This happens with almost every kind of water heating system.
-Other reasons for no hot water include hot water cylinder blown out, thermostat blew off or pilot light went out.
-In some cases, the problem of no hot water can be due to the water not coming out of the hot tap.
-Sometimes cold water can start coming out of the hot tap.
+Other reasons can include hot water cylinder element failure, thermostat failure or pilot light went out.
+In some cases, the problem can be due to a blocked water pipe where water will not come out of the tap.

 - Does the water heater have power?
 Check the fuse in the fuse box.
 If the fuse has failed, reset or replace.
 There may be a reason for its failure.
 The element may have failed, or the fuse is old, or there is an electrical fault.

 - The ripple control has failed at the meter board.
 Our electrician can check all kinds of faults in problems for you.

 - The reset button on some thermostats has tripped – Reset it.